 Young Americans is the ninth studio album by David Bowie, mostly recorded in Philadelphia in late 1974, with some tracks recorded in New York City in early 1975, and released in March 1975.
-A major departure in style from his previous albums, it is largely a soul album— or as Bowie liked to call it, "Plastic Soul".
+A major departure in style from his previous albums, it is largely a soul album— or as Bowie liked to call it, "Plastic Soul"— with additional funk and Rhythm and Blues stylings.

 Songs written by David Bowie except where otherwise noted.